Removal of Breast Implants

 In a patient who wishes to have her current breast prostheses removed, for whatever reason, there are many options as to how to proceed forward.
 All of these options can be coupled with capsulectomy or capsulotomy, as outlined above, depending on clinical indications:

 - Do nothing.
-Following discussion with your Plastic surgeon, regarding the scientific facts of the patient’s specific issues or circumstances, the patient may decide that although not “perfect” the potential benefits or improvements that would be achieved would not outweigh the potential risks, complications and cost
+Following discussion regarding the scientific facts of the patient’s specific issues or circumstances, the patient may decide that although not “perfect” the potential benefits or improvements that would be achieved by surgery would not outweigh the potential risks, complications and cost

 - Simply remove the implants

 - Remove the implants and rearrange the natural breast tissue to improve the shape of the breast.
-This is usually a breast lift.
+This is usually via a mastopexy (breast lift).
 The patient of course needs to have sufficient remaining breast volume to make the lift technically possible and beneficial

 - Removal and replacement of the implants combined with a breast lift to reposition sagging breast tissue over the prostheses